geomodular/bebopizer/README.md

 npm test
 ```

-If you want to make a test in browser do
+If you want to make a test in a browser do
 ```bash
 npm install
 bower install